 (39.6 Lec.
 Hrs./39.6 Lab Hrs.)
-Prerequisite: BCA:106 or equivalent Windows Operating System experience.
+Prerequisite: RDG:032/033 and MAT:073 or minimum reading and math scores based on college assessment.

 NET:305 Introduction to Network Operating Systems 3 cr.

 This course is designed to give students of varying experience a practical working knowledge of baseline IT skills and technologies, We will cover each of the major operating systems, including DOS, Windows 9x/NT/2000/XP and UNIX/Linux.
 Topics include: installation, administration of resources, troubleshooting, networking, optimization and security.
 (39.6 Lec.
 Hrs./39.6 Lab Hrs.)